szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - Short Sword (close, 1 weight)
 - Metal-tipped Staff (close, two-handed, 1 weight)

-Choose two of the basic metals, these will be the two you can use from the start:
+Choose four vials of the basic Allomantic metals (it is best to choose from the ones you can use):

-- Vial of _metal_ (2 uses, 0.5 weight each)
+- Vial of Allomantic Metal solution (0.5 weight each)

 Choose one: